 The Video Worship Team at Work

 MEDITATIONS & MUSIC

 Since the middle of Lent, First Church in Jaffrey has not been offering live Services.
 The church has been closed, but we have created video meditations with music weekly.
-We are now starting the season of Pentecost.
 You can see and hear these meditations and music by clicking on the underlined links below.